-5.6 Other Significant Issues
+5.7 Other Significant Issues

-Federal Decree Law No 46 of 2021, on electronic transactions and trust services (the Electronic Transactions Law), has been come into effect on 2 January 2022 and has repealed the Federal Law No 01 of 2006 on electric commerce and transactions.
+Federal Decree Law No 46 of 2021, on electronic transactions and trust services (the "Electronic Transactions Law"), came into effect on 2 January 2022 and has repealed the Federal Law No 01 of 2006 on electric commerce and transactions.
 As regulator, the Telecommunications and Digital Government Regulatory Authority (TDRA) will implement this law.
 The Electronic Transactions Law provides means for regulating electronic identification systems and trust services.
-Executive regulations to implement the new law are to be issued.
-The Electronic Transactions Law fully recognises electronic signatures and electronic documents as having full legal validity and enforceability.
-Trust service providers must be licensed from TDRA to render electronic signatures services.